Regulatory Issues

 Referrals and Surgery

-Senior Eye Associates is concerned at the overuse of referrals and unnecessary surgery performed on residents of long term care facilities.
+Senior Eye Associates is concerned with the overuse of referrals and unnecessary surgery performed on residents of long term care facilities.
 Our primary care Optometrists are highly trained and qualified in ocular diagnosis and treatment.
-Routine cataract, glaucoma, and diabetic patients do not require further referral.
-Our Ophthalmologists examine patients referred by Optometrists for those conditions outside their scope of practice.
-Medicare regulations concerning such consultations are;
+Routine cataract, glaucoma, and diabetic patients do not require further referral and can be monitored at the facility.
+Our optometrists refer patients to ophthalmology if the patient requires further diagnostic testing, treatment is required that is outside the optometrist’s scope of practice, and/or surgery is recommended.

 Senior Eye Associates has a long standing protocol regarding potential surgical candidates.
 Not only must the resident desire the surgery, but their Power-of-Attorney for Healthcare, or closest family member, and Attending Physician agree to the procedure.
 After these steps have been taken and documented, arrangements are made for surgery.
-One must remember that cataract surgery is an elective procedure to improve a patient's quality of life.
+One must remember that cataract surgery is an elective procedure to improve a patient’s quality of life.
 Only when there is a potential benefit to the patient should surgery be undertaken.
-It is the patient, his family and physician who make the ultimate decision for or against surgery, and not the Ophthalmologist.
+It is collectively the patient, POA, primary care physician, and ophthalmologist’s decision for or against surgery.

 Authorizations for Examination